HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages/README.markdown

 To use this recipe, place at least one item whose blueprint name is `My Cool Item` into a brewer's intake, wait 10 turns, and it should dispense the liquid whose identifier is `mycoolliquid`.

+Instead of giving a fixed liquid for the `Beverage`, you can name a population table to generate a result from it.
+(The table must not have exactly the same name as a liquid or else the name will be interpreted as a liquid.)

 # Contributing

 Open an issue or send a pull request on [the project's Github repository](https://github.com/HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages).
 If you contribute code, make sure your contribution runs in-game.